rohit-mukhi/ML_Models/README.md

-# Here is a list of ml models created by me.
+# Here is a list of ML models created by me.